007 MAGAZINE - The World's Foremost James Bond Resource!

 (1898-1978) - father of John Barry

 A third smaller independent circuit made up of around 250 Essoldo and Granada cinemas exhibited films by agreement with Rank and ABC, but had first choice of new titles released by 20th Century Fox in the UK.
 The new Rank ‘National’ circuit had been proposed by John Xavier “Jack” Prendergast (1898-1978), chairman of the Leeds and District branch of the Cinema Exhibitors Association (the national trade association for cinema operators in the United Kingdom).
 Jack Prendergast, born in Cork, Ireland, was a projectionist during the silent film era, and later owned a chain of cinemas across northern England.
-He was also the father of future James Bond composer John Barry (1933-2011).
+He was also the father of York-born future James Bond composer John Barry (1933-2011).
 The ‘National’ circuit was very short-lived and abolished in 1961, after Paramount objected to Rank consigning their Dean Martin comedy All In A Night's Work to the new circuit, and consequently switched allegiance to ABC for UK distribution of their films.

 The Hound Of The Baskervilles